-What's changing What it means Treatment of Employer Contributions as Roth Impact: Optional Effective date: Contributions made after An employer may designate matching contributions or nonelective contributions as Roth contributions, provided that the participant is fully December 29, 2022 vested in such Roth employer contributions.
-Applicable plans: 401(a), 401(k), 403(b) or As drafted, SECURE 2.0 created pending questions regarding the governmental 457(b) plans Employer FICA obligations for such contributions.
-Qualified Disaster Distributions and Loans Impact: Optional Permits participants who meet certain criteria to take a distribution up Effective date: Retroactive application to to \$22,000 (aggregated across all of a participant's plan accounts, disasters occurring on or after January 26, including IRAs) due to a federal disaster declaration.
-Distributions are 2021 not subject to the IRS 10% premature distribution penalty tax and can be amortized as income over a three-year period.
-Amounts distributed Applicable plans: 401(a), 401(k), 403(b), or prior to the disaster to purchase a home can be recontributed.
-The governmental 457(b) plans (distributions and employer is responsible for monitoring the \$22,000 limit for each of the loans), traditional IRAs (distributions only) plans within its controlled group.
+Effective date: Contributions made after December 29, 2022

+Applicable plans: 401(a), 401(k), 403(b) and governmental 457(b) plans

+Qualified Disaster Distributions and Loans

+Permits participants who meet certain criteria to take a distribution up to \$22,000 (aggregated across all of a participant's plan accounts, including IRAs) due to a federal disaster declaration.
+Distributions are not subject to the IRS 10% premature distribution penalty tax and can be amortized as income over a three-year period.
+Amounts distributed prior to the disaster to purchase a home can be recontributed.
+The employer is responsible for monitoring the \$22,000 limit for each of the plans within its controlled group.

 Increases the loan limit due to a federal disaster declaration from \$50,000 to \$100,000 and delays the repayment for up to a year.
-Impact: Optional